Background pattern

 • If you are a patient susceptible to seizures, as adenosine may trigger them.

-• In case of left coronary artery stenosis, valvular stenosis, uncorrected hypovolemia (decrease in circulating blood volume), pericarditis (inflammation of the membrane that covers the heart, pericardium) or pericardial effusion, autonomic dysfunction or carotid artery stenosis with cerebrovascular insufficiency.
+• In case of left coronary artery stenosis, valvular stenosis, uncorrected hypovolemia (decrease in circulating blood volume), pericarditis (inflammation of the membrane that surrounds the heart, pericardium) or pericardial effusion, autonomic dysfunction or carotid artery stenosis with cerebrovascular insufficiency.

 If you are under 18 years old

-Using Adenocor with other medications
+Using Adenocor with other medicines

-Inform your doctor or pharmacist if you are using or have used recently or may need to use any other medication.
+Tell your doctor or pharmacist if you are using or have recently used or may need to use any other medicines.

 Using Adenocor with food and drinks